Mao: A Reinterpretation: Conservative press reviews

 American historian Arthur Waldron, the Lauder Professor of International Relations in the History Department at the University of Pennsylvania, published a review of Feigon's book on the website of U.S. conservative think-tank, the Claremont Institute.
 Waldron noted that Feigon's book represented the first "serious attempt to depict [Mao] as something other than the monster he undoubtedly was", and that it came from an author who had clearly had sympathies for Mao during the 1960s.
 Believing that the text was "at best quixotic" for attempting to portray Mao as "a highly positive historical figure", he denigrated it as being "wildly wrong".
 Nevertheless, he noted that Feigon was right in emphasising the influence of Stalin and the Soviet Union over Mao's early political thought.
-In her review of Jung Chang and Jon Halliday's Mao: The Unknown Story (2005), Jude Blanchette of the Foundation for Economic Education (an American free market think tank), compared it favourably to Feigon's work.
-She criticized Dow Jones' review in the Far Eastern Economic Review, believing it too positive and remarking: "Can one imagine a respected scholar publishing and receiving praise for a book entitled Hitler: A Reinterpretation?"
+In his review of Jung Chang and Jon Halliday's Mao: The Unknown Story (2005), Jude Blanchette of the Foundation for Economic Education (an American free market think tank) compared it favourably to Feigon's work.
+He criticized Dow Jones' review in the Far Eastern Economic Review, believing it too positive and remarking, "Can one imagine a respected scholar publishing and receiving praise for a book entitled Hitler: A Reinterpretation?"